ThemeBoy/SportsPress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 1.9.4 =
+* Feature - Add Home and Away subset options to table column equation builder.
+* Tweak - Display player and team checklists in admin only when Manual mode is enabled to improve performance.
+* Localization - Add mahdi12 to translation team.
+* Localization - Update Persian and Polish translation.

 = 1.9.3 =
 * Fix - Event results skipping some players in player list.